The regulations and this policy apply to all students receiving Federal, State, and Institutional financial aid funds.

 Graduate students will be eligible for financial aid for a maximum of 150% of program requirements.
 Transfer hours are included in the total number of hours attempted and earned.

-Evaluated annually at the conclusion of each academic year (May).
-At this time, students who have a current FAFSA and/or a completed FAFSA for the next academic year will receive written notification of their current SAP standing.
+Students who have a current FAFSA and/or a completed FAFSA for the next academic year will receive written notification of their current SAP standing.

 To be making satisfactory academic progress a student must: